How RP Check is built.

-That's the rule the site is built around.
-When you see a fact on a medication page, you can click straight through to the authoritative document it came from — TGA Product Information, PBS, the WHO ATC Index, an Act of parliament, a Senior Practitioner authorisation framework, whatever the source is.
-We don't synthesise.
-We extract and cite.
+The rule the site is built around is simple: every claim on every page names the source it came from.
+When you read a line on a medication page, you can click straight through to the authoritative document it was drawn from — a TGA Product Information leaflet, a PBS schedule entry, the WHO ATC index, an Act of parliament, a Senior Practitioner authorisation framework.
+RP Check does not synthesise content from training knowledge; it extracts, paraphrases where flagged, and cites.

 The three verification states

-Every individual claim on a page carries one of three small indicators next to its source citation:
+Every individual claim on a page carries one of three small indicators next to its source citation.
+They are designed to be honest about provenance — to tell you, at a glance, how tightly the displayed text is tied to the source it cites.

 - ●Verbatim quoted (green).
 The displayed text is the exact text from the cited source, extracted programmatically from a freshly-fetched document.
-The strongest provenance.
+This is the strongest provenance the site offers, and it is what you should rely on when a clinically critical detail matters.

 - ✓Source-verified (green tick).
-The citation URL is current and verified, but the displayed text was paraphrased from the source rather than quoted verbatim — for example, an editorial summary that draws from several cited facts.
+The citation URL is current and has been verified, but the displayed text was paraphrased from the source rather than quoted verbatim — for example, an editorial summary that draws together several cited facts, or a label applied to a value that the source presents in a less readable form.

 Where the data comes from

-Each medication page is built by fetching live content from authoritative sources at the time you visit, parsing the relevant sections, and laying them out with citation chips.
-The full source list is on the Sources page.
-The shortlist:
+Each medication page is built by fetching live content from a handful of authoritative sources at the time you visit, parsing the relevant sections, and laying them out beside citation chips.
+The full register is on the Sources page; the working shortlist is:

 - TGA Product Information — mechanism, half-life, indications, adverse effects, contraindications.